JalalHasan-22/Movies-Library/README.md

 2. search for all trending movies: send a git request to endpoint "/trending".
 3. get top rated movies by sending a git request to endpoint "/toprated".
 4. get results for popular movies by sending a git request to endpoint "/popular".
-5. Saving a favorit movie to a database
+5. Saving a favorit movie to the database by sending a post request to endpoint "/addMovie".
+6. retreiving from favorite movies database by sending a get request to endpoint "/getMovie".

 ## Task12) update